mrkamel/kraps/README.md

 end
 ```

+The `json` argument is automatically enqueued by Kraps and contains everything
+Kraps needs to know about the job and step to execute.
+The `memory_limit` tells
-The `memory_limit` tells Kraps how much memory it is allowed to allocate for
+Kraps how much memory it is allowed to allocate for temporary chunks, etc. This
-temporary chunks, etc. This value depends on the memory size of your
+value depends on the memory size of your container/server and how much worker
-container/server and how much worker threads your background queue spawns.
+threads your background queue spawns.
+Let's say your container/server has 2
-Let's say your container/server has 2 gigabytes of memory and your background
+gigabytes of memory and your background framework spawns 5 threads.
-framework spawns 5 threads.
-Theoretically, you might be able to give 300-400
+Theoretically, you might be able to give 300-400 megabytes to Kraps then.
+The
-megabytes to Kraps then.
-The `chunk_limit` ensures that only the specified
+`chunk_limit` ensures that only the specified amount of chunks are processed in
-amount of chunks are processed in a single run.
-A run basically means: it takes
+a single run.
+A run basically means: it takes up to `chunk_limit` chunks,
-up to `chunk_limit` chunks, reduces them and pushes the result as a new chunk
+reduces them and pushes the result as a new chunk to the list of chunks to
-to the list of chunks to process.
-Thus, if your number of file descriptors is
+process.
+Thus, if your number of file descriptors is unlimited, you want to set
-unlimited, you want to set it to a higher number to avoid the overhead of
+it to a higher number to avoid the overhead of multiple runs.
+Finally,
-multiple runs.
-Finally, `concurrency` tells Kraps how much threads to use to
+`concurrency` tells Kraps how much threads to use to concurrently
-concurrently upload/download files from the storage layer.
+upload/download files from the storage layer.

 Now, executing your job is super easy: